kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Message Box*

 There is growing evidence that climate change is driving phenological shifts and disrupting species interactions.
-However, climate is changing unevenly across space and many animals migrate across great distances and environments.
-Spatial structuring of populations may influence their vulnerability to phenological mismatch.
-Here we demonstrate spatial structuring of phenological asynchrony in a migratory fish.
+However, with climate changing unevenly over space, migrating animals may be particularly vulnerable.
+As migration distance increases so do the opportunites for mismatch between inter-dependant species, which suggests the spatial structuring of populations influences vulnerability to phenological mismatch.
+Here we demonstrate spatial stucturing of phenolgical asynchrony in a migratory fish.

 #Introduction

+Climate change is disrupting the phenological synchrony of ecological interactions.
+The timing of species life histories such as breeding or migration are often synchronized with resource pulses.
+Typically resource pulses are driven by environmental cues which vary inter-annually.
+Reinforced by survival, predators hone on correlative environmental cues that are predictive of prey pulses.
+For migratory species, different climate shifts between points of departure and arrival can lead to reduced survivial.
+For instance, pied flycatchers (*Ficedula hypoleuca*) time their migration to coincide with peak catepillar abundance. @Both:2006 demonstrated flycatcher populations declined rapidly with climate driven shifts towards ealier peak catepillar abundances.

 Climate change is disrupting the phenological synchrony of ecological interactions.
 As global temperatures rise many species are moving towards the poles and shifting the timing of life history events towards cooler seasonal temperatures [@Parmesan:2003; @Root:2003].
 For instance, of the 677 species assessed by @Parmesan:2003, 71\% demonstrated shifting phenologies with 87\% of those exhibiting advanced spring life history events.
 Despite generally coherent directional shifts in phenology among species the magnitude of change has been variable [@Thackeray:2010; @Thackeray:2016].
 Incoherent magnitude shifts in phenology increases the opportunity for mismatch between inter-dependent species [@Cushing:1990; @Durant:2005].